XuYifan98/CWTVLAD/README.md

 ![image](https://github.com/XuYifan98/CWTVLAD/blob/main/figs/cwtvlad_quantitative%20results.png)

-From the above table, we can see that our method outperforms other baseline methods on most of the benchmarks.
+From the above table, we can see that our method outperforms other baseline methods on most of the benchmarks with lower complexity.
 You can get some ideas of why our trained networks perform better from the following figure:

 ![image](https://github.com/XuYifan98/CWTVLAD/blob/main/figs/cwtvlad_qualitative%20results.png)